$50 Off Any Repair

 Clogs

-First, you should try to use a plunger to remove the blockage.
-If that doesn’t work, try using a snake.
-If you don’t have one or the blockage is serious, you’ll have to call a plumber for plumbing services to deal with the clog for you.
+If you don’t have one or the blockage is severe, you’ll need to call a plumber for plumbing services to clear the clog.

 Water Overflow